 East Asia: Politics, Economy & Society

 The workshop has a long tradition of promoting inter-disciplinary conversation among students and faculty members whose interests lie in East Asia.
 Topics discussed in the workshop cover politics, economy, society and culture.
-We encourage students and faculty from different academic fields to present their original work.
+Students and faculty from different academic fields are encouraged to present their original work.
 Presenters come from disciplines like sociology, political science, economics, anthropology, history, etc. This workshop provides a valuable venue for them to present their on-going projects and receive critiques and encouragement.
-We also invite outside speakers to give talks.
-Go to the workshop website.

 East Asia: Transregional Histories